November 22nd 2018 marks the one year anniversary of my blog, Plain Jane Lifestyle. I can’t believe I have one year of blogging under my belt!

 After about a month of writing on the free WordPress platform, I came across some other blog posts that talked about how blogs make money online.

 My husband and I often say above all else we enjoy seeing new places and eating good food.
-In fact for anniversaries, birthdays and other holidays we more often than not forgo presents and elect to go somewhere, even if it’s just a weekend away, or to enjoy a meal together at a new restaurant we have never tried.
+In fact for anniversaries, birthdays and other holidays we more often than not forgo presents and elect to go somewhere.
+We love going new places, even if it’s just a weekend away, or to enjoy a meal together at a new restaurant we have never tried.

 With that in mind I decided to make a change my blog focus from coffee to a lifestyle blog that is mainly travel focused, but also talks about food and drink.
 So then Plain Jane Lifestyle was created.